 Despite the relatively recent tenure of Stefan Gries, who was appointed co-manager in June 2017, we believe BRGE has enhanced its exceptional performance record and is now the best-performing fund over the last three and five years.
 Since the start of Stefan’s tenure the trust has generated an NAV return of 60.5%, well ahead of the 17.1% of BRGE’s peers and also ahead of the 25% return of the trust’s benchmark, the FTSE World Europe ex UK Index.
 Recent performance has been driven in large part by the resilience of BRGE’s underlying companies during COVID-19, a key factor in the managers’ investment process which is outlined further in the Performance section.

 Despite the clear outperformance, BRGE currently continues to trade at a discount of 2.7%, having been caught up in the broader aversion investors have had towards European equities recently.
 While the strategy’s focus is on capital growth, it has managed to sustain a progressive dividend policy, with a current dividend yield of 1.22%.

-BRGE is an excellent example of a quintessential stock-picker strategy, given its clear bottom-up nature, which is agnostic to most non-corporate factors.
+We view BRGE as an excellent example of a quintessential stock-picker strategy, given its clear bottom-up nature, which is agnostic to most non-corporate factors.
 BRGE is also one of the few Europe trusts within its AIC sector which also invests in emerging Europe, giving investors access to every region within Europe.

 We have confidence in manager Stefan Gries, as he continues to stamp his authority on the portfolio and the peer group.
 While past performance doesn’t depict future results, we have confidence in the positioning of his current portfolio due to both the resilience of the underlying companies during COVID-19 and their post-pandemic upside potential.